panzerdp/dmitripavlutin.com/content/posts/2019-08-06-open-source-successful/index.md

 ## 2. Solve a real problem

-Before even starting the open source project, before even writing the first line of code, you need to invest a lot of time in finding a real problem to solve.
+Before even starting the open source project, before even writing the first line of code, invest a lot of time in finding a real problem to solve.

 To summarize, a good open source project solves a problem that developers are actively searching for a solution.